gujashu/Bird-Detection/README.md

 # Bird-Detection
-In this Detection algorithm we are using Transfer Learning
+In this Detection algorithm we are using MobileNetV2